http://www.uvm.edu/business/

 3. The student failed, during any semester, at least half of the student’s graded-course credits and has earned a cumulative grade-point average of less than 2.00.

-A student may appeal a dismissal in writing to the Undergraduate Studies Committee (UGSC), within the time frame stipulated in the dismissal letter, if there are circumstances that support allowing the student to resume studies while placing the student on trial.
-Detailed information on the process for an appeal may be obtained from the Grossman Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu).
+A student may appeal a dismissal in writing to GSB's Undergraduate Studies Committee (UGSC), within the time frame stipulated in the dismissal letter, if there are circumstances that support allowing the student to resume studies while placing the student on trial.
+Detailed information on the process for an appeal may be obtained from GSB's Center for Student Success (100 Kalkin Hall, GSBCSS@uvm.edu).

 Regulations Governing Academic Standards